WHAT IS CIS?

 What is the Charging Information System (CIS)?

 The Charging Information System (CIS) is an infrastructure charging information system for Applicants.
 It is provided by Infrastructure Managers (IMs) and Allocation Bodies (ABs) and operated by RailNetEurope.
-The web-based application provides fast information on charges related to the use of European rail infrastructure and estimates the price for the use of international train paths within minutes.
+The web-based application provides fast information on charges related to the use of European rail infrastructure and estimates the price for the use of international train paths, stations and shunting within minutes.
 It is an umbrella application for the various national rail infrastructure charging systems.
 At the moment, the CIS covers the network of more than 20 European Infrastructure Managers and is being enhanced continuously.

 The Charging Information System (CIS) calculates charges for:

 Benefits of the CIS